-Students begin by attending class on campus in Milwaukee to learn the key ecological aspects of the tropical rainforest and use data analysis to create a research proposal.
-The pinnacle of the class is a trip to Panama City during spring break for hands-on experience in the tropical biome of the rainforest.
+Students begin by attending class on campus in Milwaukee to learn the key ecological aspects of the tropical rainforest and create a research proposal through data analysis.
+The pinnacle of the class is a trip to Panama City during spring break, for hands-on experience in the tropical biome of the rainforest.

 The course is led by Dr. Stefan Schnitzer, a professor and ecologist with extensive experience working with tropical rainforests in Panama.
 Schnitzer first began working in the Panamanian rainforest while earning his graduate degree, and started bringing students to study there about 15 years ago.
 The integrative class experience is something that Schnitzer began at UW-Milwaukee and brought to Marquette in 2015.

-The laboratory and research experience at Barro Colorado Island in Panama is part of the Smithsonian Institute, where Schnitzer is a research associate.
+The laboratory and research experience takes place at Barro Colorado Island in Panama, part of the Smithsonian Institute where Schnitzer is a research associate.
 The Smithsonian has been studying topics such as forest types and rainfall patterns in the area for over 100 years.
 As the geographical “bridge” that connects the northern and southern hemispheres, Panama offers some of the best opportunities for tropical research, according to Schnitzer.
-It is widely regarded as a global hotspot and possibly the most famous in the world for tropical ecology, drawing the attention of many researchers.
+It is widely regarded as a global hotspot, and possibly the most famous spot in the world for tropical ecology, drawing the attention of many researchers.

-In addition to experiencing a widely known research lab in an area rich in ecological opportunities, Marquette students are able to gain international experience, something they may otherwise overlook while completing a degree focused on scientific research.
+In addition to experiencing a world reknown research lab in an area rich in ecological opportunities, Marquette students are able to gain international experience, something they may otherwise overlook while completing a degree focused on scientific research.
 For ecology especially, Schnitzer says, scientific research has implications and effects on a global scale.

 “National boundaries are not ecological boundaries,” states Schnitzer, and this could not be more pertinent in the case of tropical rainforests.
-Tropical rainforests are responsible for storing a massive amount (around 250 billion tons) of the Earth’s carbon, play a role in maintaining the global climate, and hold around 50 percent of terrestrial biodiversity.
+Tropical rainforests store a massive amount (around 250 billion tons) of the Earth’s carbon, play a role in maintaining the global climate, and hold around 50 percent of terrestrial biodiversity.